 “It’s always fun getting to switch it up a little and work with seasonal produce from our garden,” says executive chef Derek Dollar.
 “I love adding new dishes to the menu because I think it’s important to give our guests a variety of choices.”

 We opted for nightly specials that included a sweet-yet-spicy butternut squash soup, meatloaf with bleu cheese, Georgia trout and a dessert of bread pudding.
 Follow our lead or order whatever tempts your taste buds—you really can’t go wrong here—and be sure to start with a hand-crafted cocktail, such as the sublime J.B.’s Cran-hattan, which features Evan Williams Bourbon infused dried cranberry puree, triple sec, orange and soda.

-Long-time fans of the restaurant may be relieved to learn that Milton’s classics like Charleston crab bisque, sweet potato shrimp fritters, Southern fried chicken, shrimp and grits, sesame-crusted mountain trout, espresso-rubbed pork loin and warm carrot cake remain on the new fall menu.
+Some of Milton’s classics include Charleston crab bisque, sweet potato shrimp fritters, Southern fried chicken, shrimp and grits, sesame-crusted mountain trout, espresso-rubbed pork loin and warm carrot cake.

 Whether it’s your first visit, second, or one in a hundred, expect to feel like a welcomed friend.